yashs662/rust_kanban/README.md

 - [ ] Write Tests
 - [ ] Add a Tutorial for new users (Preferably in the app itself with animations and highlighting of UI elements)
 ## Completed Features
+- [x] Ability to search for cards and boards in the command palette
 - [x] Ability to filter cards by tags
 - [x] Allow Card to be modified in Card View
 - [x] Implement a way to add custom colors (Theme support)